 Newspaper journalists usually begin their career in small markets, and often follow their undergraduate degree with another summer internship or longer post-grad internship in the field before finding work.
-With the increasing number of digital publications and the new opportunities they present, many entry-level journalists are beginning their careers at these publications, both in the U.S. and abroad, and freelancing is now the norm.
-Aspiring journalists, particularly those who want to write for magazines, are advised to maintain a blog on their topics of journalistic interest.
-The greater your online following, the more willing an editor will be to seriously consider your pitch.
+With the increasing number of digital and hybrid publications, many entry-level journalists are beginning their careers at these publications, both in the U.S. and abroad, and freelancing is now the norm.
+Data-driven journalism continues to grow, so aspiring journalists should also build comfort in searching, understanding, and visualizing data.

 Most creative writers begin by submitting their work to literary journals, editors, agents, film production companies, or television series.
 However, more and more creative writers are finding an audience through blogging, Twitter, and/or are making the decision to self-publish.
 Students interested in jobs using writing skills may want to consider other careers as well—advertising, public relations, corporate communications, speech or position paper writing, and development are all good examples of careers that require facility with the written word.

 Though these fields are related in that they all involve working with the written word and are interdependent, the business focus of publishing is significantly different from the creative focus of journalism and writing.
 Typical entry level positions in the field of publishing include editorial assistant and assistant editor, publicity assistant, and other assistant positions in areas such as technology, marketing, production, and sales.

 Internships provide the professional contacts and clips necessary to obtain future work.
 If you’re looking for your first or second print journalism internship, think small.
 Many larger papers/prominent magazines (e.g. Washington Post being one example) won’t even consider you unless you’ve already had at least two previous journalism internships.
 Also, don't focus solely on print; online publications have just as many and perhaps more internship opportunities.